lkuper/dissertation/dissertation/jfp-reviews-notes.md

-distributed systems community, the work on conflict-free replicated data types that we cite in section 5 made the observation that the "conflict resolution functions" that Dynamo called for could in fact often be seen as least upper bounds in a join-semilattice, and explot join-semilattice properties to get distributed consistency.
+distributed systems community, the work on conflict-free replicated data types that we cite in section 5 made the observation that the "conflict resolution functions" that Dynamo called for could in fact often be seen as least upper bounds in a join-semilattice, and exploit join-semilattice properties to get distributed consistency.
 Similarly, we want to exploit join-semilattice properties to get determinism.
 Indeed, a join-semilattice isn't always the most natural